SCT-MEV-LAB/DelinVips/README.md

 ```shell
 $ wget https://downloads.imagej.net/fiji/latest/fiji-linux64.zip
 ```
--Uninstall Libvips built from source, just make uninstall from the directory you ran make install in.
+- Uninstall Libvips built from source, just make uninstall from the directory you ran make install in.
 If you no longer have the build area, you can install again, then immediately uninstall afterwards.
 By default, it will  have installed to /usr/local.
 So, you can also just go there and delete the files by hand.

 ---

 ## Management for delin_vips code
--vips version: 2.1.12
+- Vips version: 2.1.12
--Libvips version 8.8.0
+- Libvips version 8.8.0
--Python 3.6
+- Python 3.6

 ## Usage